Soloparame/weather_forecast/README.md

 - **Dependency Injection**: The `WeatherApiService` is injected using **Provider**, decoupling the app’s components and making it easier to test.

 ---

-## Contributing

-Feel free to fork the repository, submit issues, and open pull requests.
-Contributions are welcome!

----